Adnn/notes_graphics/docs/rtr.md

 ### The Pixel Shader p49

-_Multiple Render Targets_ (MRT) allow pixel shaders to generates distinct values and saved them to distinct buffers (called Render Target).
+_Multiple Render Targets_ (MRT) allow pixel shaders to generates distinct values and save them to distinct buffers (called Render Target).
 E.g. color, depth, object ids, world space distance, normals

 In the context of fragment shaders, a _quad_ is a group of 2x2 adjacent pixels, processed together to give access to gradients/derivatives (e.g. texture mipmap level selection) Gradients cannot be accessed in parts affected by dynamic flow control p51.
-(I suppose because eeach thread in a quad has to compute its part for sharing with neighbors?)
+(I suppose because each thread in a quad has to compute its part for sharing with neighbors?)

 A Render Target can only be written **at the pixel's location**.\
 Dedicated buffer type allow write access to any location. _Unordered Access View_ (UAV) in DX / _Shader Storabe Buffer Object_ (SSBO) in OpenGL.\